SeldonIO/seldonio.github.com/scripts.md

 # <a name="start-microservice"></a>**start-microservice**

 ## Synopsis
-Start one or more  microservices for a particualar client.
+Start one or more  microservices for a particular client.
 The microservices can be REST or for predictions also gRPC based.
 The script allows you to start microservices of two types:

  * Microservices already package as a Docker image